unisonweb/platform/unison-src/transcripts/idempotent/help.md

                                    operation.

   debug.names.global
-  `debug.names.global foo` Iteratively search across all projects and branches for names matching `foo`.
-Note that this is expected to be quite slow and is primarily for debugging issues with your codebase.
+  Iteratively search names or hashes across all projects and branches.
+  `debug.names.global foo` List all known names for `foo`.
+  `debug.names.global foo #bar` List all known names for the name `foo` and for the hash `#bar`.
+  `debug.names.global` without arguments invokes a search to select names/hashes to list, which requires that `fzf` can be found within your PATH.

   debug.numberedArgs
   Dump the contents of the numbered args state.